RemoteCloud/public-documentation/mkdocs/docs/release-notes/apps/flow.md

 - [high] Solved issue with webhook multiplication
 - [medium] Pictures now are included in Api/GenerateChecklistPdf report
 - [medium] Signature is displayed fully in the list control
+- [medium] In handovered checklists in consecutive long text control long value without spaces does not go out of the window anymore

 Features: